Germoe/hit-predictor/reports/project_report.md

 **k-Nearest Neighbor** is highly resource intensive as it calculates the distance to each point and then takes the k closest neighbors to determine per majority vote which category (i.e. Hit or Non-Hit) an item belongs to. k here is the main hyperparameter that needs optimization.

 **Random Forest** is an ensemble method that combines and averages multiple (often thousands) decision trees of variable lengths to come to a decision.
-For Random Forest we're optimizing the number (k) of trees or estimators.
+For Random Forest we're optimizing for the number (k) of trees or estimators.

 #### Evaluation Metrics

 There is many different evaluation metrics that optimize for different things.
 To find the relevant metric it's important to understand the challenges the data poses and to set the goal of the model.
-In our case we're working with highly imbalanced data (i.e. only a tiny portion of all songs become hits) and we would like to find as many Hits as possible.
+In our case we're working with highly imbalanced data (i.e. only a tiny portion of all songs become Hits) and we would like to find as many Hits as possible.

 The Receiver Operating Characteristic Area-Under-the-Curve (ROC AUC) metric optimizes for the True-Positives to False-Positive Ratio.
 This is a great metric to understand generally how confidently a model identifies True-Positives.
 The drawback is that ROC AUC performs the same regardless of the underlying probabilities (i.e. it works well for balanced datasets, not so much for imbalanced data).
 Since we've artifically created a balanced dataset for this project, we'll be able to use this metric for complementary evaluation.

-In addition, Precision-Recall allows us to evaluate imbalanced data as it provides insights into how well the model can distinguish between classes (Precision) and how many of all positive classes are found (Recall).
+Precision-Recall allows us to evaluate imbalanced data as it provides insights into how well the model can distinguish between classes (Precision) and how many of all positive classes are found (Recall).
 This metric will be our main decision making and optimization tool.
 Similar to ROC AUC we'll be technically optimizing for the Precision-Recall Area-Under-the-Curve (PR AUC).

 #### Results